dgw/MobilePress/readme.txt

 * Moved the folder for custom themes to `/mobile-themes` in `/wp-content`.
   Also added an option to change this folder if you want.
 This solves the issue of themes being overwritten when the plugin updates
-* Cleaned up the default themes HTML code and CSS.
+* Cleaned up the default theme's HTML code and CSS.
 Now scores a 5/5 on ready.mobi
 * Added an option to the "Ads & Analytics" page which allows you to test ads in a web browser using "debug" mode from Aduity.com
 * Removed the CSS image resizing code.
-Next MobilePress release 1.2 will include a proper image resizing script
+Next MobilePress release 1.2 will include a proper image resizing script.

 = Version 1.1 (2009-11-24) =
 * Full ad and analytics integration with Aduity.com